 Dominick Knowles, English (2021)

 Dominick Knowles’s funding supported their work as an editorial assistant at the Broadsided Press, a public-facing literary publication.
 In this role, Dominick took charge of the press’s monthly review feature, worked with contributors, and scheduled online and print publications.
 This opportunity has allowed Dominick to deepen the experience they have acquired working for different publications over the past nine years.
 Working with the Broadsided Press gave Dominick the opportunity to interface with a broad community of authors and participate in the goals of the mission of the Press to bring literature “to the streets.”

 George Van Kollias III received funding to continue developing his expertise in Remote Sensing and GIS (Geographic Information Systems) through ESRI’s online course and certification program as part of his internship with the Florida Institute for Built Environment Resilience.
 By acquiring these certifications, Van was able to build a competitive portfolio to prepare him for a variety of careers deploying GIS.

 Lijun Lin, Sociology (2020)

-This award supported Lijun Lin, a doctoral student in sociology, in summer volunteer work with the Family Services Program of the Boston Chinatown Neighborhood Center (BCNC).
+This award supported Lijun Lin, a doctoral student in Sociology, in summer volunteer work with the Family Services Program of the Boston Chinatown Neighborhood Center (BCNC).
 The BCNC aids Asians and immigrants in the Boston area, offering programs that serve primarily families and children.
-At the center, Lin held a number of responsibilities, ranging from administrative and translation work, to helping with workshops and case management, enabling her to gain experience in a variety of the nonprofit’s activities.
+At the center, Lijun held a number of responsibilities, ranging from administrative and translation work, to helping with workshops and case management, enabling her to gain experience in a variety of the nonprofit’s activities.